 join the summer program!

-Our co-educational program features small-group percussion instruction and full program performances!
+Our co-educational program features small-group music and singing instruction and full program performances!

 Your son or daughter will enjoy activities in improvisational theatre, music movement, relay-based team-building games, critical thinking and code-breaking challenges, free play, snacks, and world music.